t9tio/cloudquery/README.md

 Query params:

 - url: url of the webpage you want to fetch
-- selectors: css selectors describing the elements interestes you
+- selectors: css selectors describing the elements interests you

 Returns: